Quantum sensing with nanoparticles for gravimetry; when bigger is better

 Quantum mechanics is a cornerstone of modern physics, and quantum behaviour, such as superposition and entanglement, have been extensively observed using subatomic particles, photons, and atoms since the early 1900's~\cite{davisson_reflection_1928}.
 A global effort is now underway to take these existing quantum experiments and devices out of the laboratory and into industry, in a process dubbed the `second quantum revolution'.

-Technological advances are now enabling larger objects to enter the quantum regime, with 2010 heralding the first ground state cooling of the motion of a clamped human-made object \cite{oconnell_quantum_2010}.
-Operating in the quantum regime with \emph{free} or \emph{levitated} particles allows the generation of macroscopic quantum states, which enable greatly enhanced sensitivity to external forces.
+Technological advances are now enabling larger objects to enter the quantum regime, with 2010 heralding the first ground state cooling of the motion of a human-made object, specifically a micron-scale `quantum drum' \cite{oconnell_quantum_2010}.
+Operating in the quantum regime with \emph{free} or \emph{levitated} particles would allow the generation of macroscopic quantum states, and enable greatly enhanced sensitivity to external forces.
 The state-of-the-art demonstration of a macroscopic superposition is currently provided by matter-wave interferometry with an engineered molecule of mass beyond 25,000\,Da \cite{fein_quantum_2019}.
 This year, the centre-of-mass (c.o.m.) motion of a 143\,nm diameter silica nanosphere, levitated within an optical cavity, was cooled to its zero point energy (average phonon occupancy $<1$) using the cavity optomechanical interaction \cite{delic_cooling_2020}.
 Significant developments in trapping, stabilisation and cooling techniques (see Section~\ref{implementation}) have enabled levitated systems to reach the quantum regime (as shown in Figure~\ref{fig:quantumoptomechanics}), bringing researchers closer towards generating macroscopic quantum states with solid nanoscale objects.